-1) The Right Energizer for the Job
+1) The Right Energizer for the Job.

-There are a variety of energizers on the market but we only recommend low impedance energizers certified safe by UL or CSA.
+There are a variety of energizers on the market but we only recommend low impedance energizers Certified Safe by UL or CSA.
 They put out a very short, low amperage pulse of electricity, which will not harm an animal or child.
-NEVER use "Weed Burners" or "Weed Choppers" - these energizers have been banned in many areas as a fire and safety hazard and will damage ElectroBraidTM.
+NEVER use "Weed Burners" or "Weed Choppers" - these energizers have been banned in many areas as a fire and safety hazard and will damage ElectroBraid TM .

-2) Install a Good Ground System
+2) Install a Good Ground System.

 Poor or improper grounding causes 95% of all electric fencing problems.
 You can have the most powerful energizer in the world, but if the ground return is poor, your fence will not perform.
-Use a minimum of three six-foot long copper clad ground rods spaced at least 10 feet apart.
+Use a minimum of three copper clad ground rods spaced at least 10 feet apart and as added protection a fourth ground rod to place in a wet area such as a pond or swamp.
+If a moist area is not available place the fourth rod at the furthest point away from the initial three ground rods and connect it to the grounded strand of fence.
 With dry or sandy soil, you may need more ground rods.
 When you wire your fence, ground the second-from-the-top strand of BraidTM and electrify the remaining strands of BraidTM.
-This allows you to add ground rods around your fence line and can provide a shock when a horse touches both a negative strand and a positive strand at the same time.
+This allows you to add ground rods in moist areas around your fence line and can provide a more substantial shock when a horse touches both a negative strand and a positive strand at the same time.

-3) Use Recommended Materials
+3) Use Recommended Materials.

 Do not use make-shift insulators, ordinary electrical wire, or materials we do not recommend.
-Copper clad ground rods, copper split-bolt connectors and copper lead-out wire prevent corrosion due to electrolysis, provide optimum electrical conductivity, reduce maintenance and increase the life of your fence.
+Copper clad ground rods, copper split bolt connectors and copper lead-out wire prevent corrosion due to electrolysis, provide optimum electrical conductivity, reduce maintenance and increase the life of your fence.

-4) Check your Fence Regularly
+4) Check your Fence Regularly.

 Don't wait for something to go wrong.
-Check the voltage on your fence regularly using a digital fence voltmeter.
+Check the voltage on your fence regularly using a reliable fence voltmeter.
 Track down and correct any electrical shorts.
-Check the tension on the Braid $^{\text{M}}$ on a regular basis to ensure each strand is tight - posts can move due to frost heave or impact - re-set the post and re-tighten each strand.
+Check the tension on the Braid $^{\text{TM}}$ on a regular basis to ensure each strand is tight - posts can move due to frost heave or impact - re-set the post and re-tighten each strand.